avrilcoghlan/vibriowatch/docs/source/haiti.rst

 .. _Orata et al 2014: https://pubmed.ncbi.nlm.nih.gov/24699938/

 By 2019, the number of cholera cases had waned off, and it appeared that the cholera epidemic in Haiti was finally over.
 No more cholera cases were reported in Haiti in 2020, 2021 and for most of 2022.
-As a result, the Haitian government was keen for Haiti be declared 'cholera-free'.
 However, unfortunately in October of 2022 a new cholera outbreak occurred in Haiti, after almost three years of no cholera cases.
 By February 2023, there had been more than 30,000 cholera cases, and >500 deaths from cholera (source: Pan American Health Organisation).